lit/lit/packages/tests/README.md

 ### How to Run tests remotely via saucelabs

-Follow the instructions below to run tests from your local machine on saucelabs.
+The instructions below describe a safe way to run tests from your local machine on saucelabs.

 ### Prepare environment variables